Xero Integration

 Use cases for freelancers and agencies

 Automate your bookkeeping and make tax time painless.
-Freelancers and agencies in Xero-dominant markets (UK, Australia, NZ, South Africa) use the Xero integration to keep accounting current without end-of-month data entry marathons.
+Freelancers and agencies in Xero-dominant markets (UK, Australia, NZ, South Africa) use the Plutio-Xero connection through Zapier to keep accounting current without end-of-month data entry marathons.

 Always-current books

-Every invoice you create in Plutio syncs to Xero within minutes.
+Every invoice you create in Plutio syncs to Xero automatically through Zapier.
 Your books are never behind, so no more scrambling at month-end to enter invoices you forgot about.
 When your accountant looks at Xero, they see every invoice, every payment, every client.

 Simplified tax returns